 24-Hour Emergency Service

-If an emergency occurs outside our normal business hours, please call us immediately at (405) 282-8796.
-Dr. Anna will consult with you over the phone and is available to see your pet at the hospital if necessary.
+If an emergency occurs outside our normal business hours, please call us immediately at (405) 282-8796 and a message will guide to the nearest emergency veterinary center.

 - Poison exposure/ingestion:

 - If the product label instructs people to wash their hands with soap and water, then wash your pet’s skin with soap and water, avoiding the eyes, mouth, and nose.